salsify/avromatic/README.md

 #### Experimental: Union Support

 Avromatic contains experimental support for unions containing more than one non-null member type.
-This feature is experimental because Virtus attributes may attempt to coerce between types too aggressively.
+This feature is experimental because Avromatic may attempt to coerce between types too aggressively.

 For now, if a union contains [nested models](#nested-models) then it is